Essential Compound Bow Tuning Tools Every Hunter Should Own

 Grain Scale

-When attempting to perfectly tune your bow, arrow flight is everything.
-In order to achieve precise arrow flight on a consistent basis, your arrows must be uniform in weight.
+To achieve precise arrow flight consistently, your arrows must be uniform in weight.
 In this case, simply guessing at your arrow’s weight will not be enough.

-An accurate weight must be taken and recorded for each individual arrow to identify any inconsistencies.
+An accurate weight must be recorded for each arrow to identify inconsistencies.
 This is accomplished through the use of a grain scale.
-A grain scale is capable of measuring and identifying even the most minute of discrepancies in weight, thereby tipping you off to any accuracy robbing discrepancies.

 Bow Vise